theseer/Autoload/README.md

       --tolerant      Ignore Class Redeclarations in the same file --once          Use require_once instead of require when creating a static require file

-      --all           Include all files in given directory when creating a phar --alias         Specify explicit internal phar alias filename (default: output filename)

       --trusting      Do not check mimetype of files prior to parsing (default) --paranoid      Do check mimetype of files prior to parsing